 Sinking slab repair strategies should take into account the cause of your sunken concrete.
 Some concrete contractors recommend repairing a sinking slab by demolishing the damaged area and pouring new concrete.
 As a concrete slab repair method, concrete replacement poses a number of disadvantages.

-For starters, it’s expensive and the repair will take at least several days because the fresh concrete must harden and cure before the slab can be used again.
+For starters, concrete replacement is expensive and a bigger undertaking: the repair can take at least several days for the fresh concrete to harden and cure before the slab or slabs can be used again.
 Another disadvantage of replacing the sinking slab is it doesn’t address the problem of weak soil conditions.
 The soil is likely to compress again under the weight of the new slab.
-A shortcut repair –adding more concrete to even out the slab—imposes even more weight on the soil.
+A shortcut repair sometimes involves adding more concrete to even out an uneven slab, but this approach imposes even more weight on the soil.
 Adding weight without addressing underlying soil issues simply increases the risk that the concrete slabs on your property will sink again in the future.